Oneflow-Inc/libai/docs/source/tutorials/Config.md

     # It can be computed automatically when resuming training.
     start_iter=0,

-    # Enable automatic mixed precision for training
+    # Enable automatic mixed precision for training which does not
-    # Note that this does not change model's inference behavior.
+    # change model's inference behavior.
     amp=dict(enabled=False),

     # Enable activation checkpointing to allow for training